jmoenig/Snap/DEVLOG.md

 * objects, threads: adjusted block spec for doWaitUntil() to reflect the unevaluated condition
 * threads: adjusted isAutoLambda() for doIfElse()
 * threads: adjusted isAutoLambda() for doWarp()
+* objects, blocks: adjusted block spec for reportIfElse() to reflect the unevaluated branch cases

 ### 2023-09-04
 * objects, threads: reformulated REPEAT UNTIL as special form primitive